mhauken/dotfiles/README.md

 ```

 ## 2. Copy all the files to your machine and run bootstrap.sh
+Your computer will prompt you to download the Xcode Command Line Tools: do it.
+Then run the command again.
 This copies your repository to ~/dotfiles and then run [bootstrap.sh](bootstrap.sh).
 When ran, it will sync the local repo and the one on GitHub, then copy those files to your home folder, overriding any existing files if they exist.

 ```bash
 git clone https://github.com/mhauken/dotfiles.git && cd dotfiles && ./bootstrap.sh